gitter-badger/pipeflow/README.md

 ```

 ### Cloning
-Also you can clone the source code to your computer and make some changes as follows
+Also you can clone the source code to your computer as follows
 ```
 $ git clone https://github.com/Pipeflow/pipeflow
 $ cd pipeflow